 On the home front in False Bay, we have likewise focused on providing the best possible shark experience for our guests by working with shark species availability and weather conditions on the day.

 We have thus placed a lot of emphasis on focusing on a broad range of other amazing wildlife spectacles that are often overlooked during the Cape winter months and have introduced these highlights into both our long stay packages and one-day trips with great success.
+We look at shark cage diving in July 2019.

 Cape Point Trips